how to power a raspberry pi the right way

 How to Power a Raspberry Pi: Pro Tips for Every Use

 Finding a power supply compatible with your Raspberry Pi can be a mess, as each model has specific requirements in terms of power and connectors.
-But don’t worry, I have gathered all the information you need and will explain everything in this article.
+But don’t worry, I’ve gathered all the information for you and will explain everything in this article.

-This article will show you what can be used to power the Raspberry Pi computer and what you should pay attention to.
+In this article, I’ll show you what can be used to power the Raspberry Pi and what you should pay attention to when getting a power supply.

 As a general rule, Raspberry Pi models can be powered with a 5.1V power supply.
-However, recent models (4B and 400) require 3A to work efficiently.
+Although their voltage requirements are the same, recent models require more current output.
+The Pi 5 needs 5.0A, while the Pi 4B and Pi 400 need 3.0A to work efficiently.

-Here is a table with all the information you need to choose your power supply:
+Here’s a table with all the information you’ll need to choose a power supply:

 ModelVoltageRecommended Capacity